About the 2023 edition.

 The Utilities look for:

-- The fit of the startup with the needs of The Utilities and the structure of the Program
+- The fit of the start-up to the needs of The Utilities

 It typically takes a couple of hours to complete your application.